Conway in Horry County, South Carolina — The American South (South Atlantic)

 Erected 1986 by the congregation.
 (Marker Number 26-7 / 198.)

 Location.
 33° 50.151′ N, 79° 2.69′ W. Marker is in Conway, South Carolina, in Horry County.
-Marker is at the intersection of Kingston Street and 3rd Avenue, on the right when traveling north on Kingston Street.
+It is at the intersection of Kingston Street and 3rd Avenue, on the right when traveling north on Kingston Street.
 It is at the foot of 3rd Avenue.
 Touch for map.
 Marker is in this post office area: Conway SC 29526, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old Horry County Courthouse (about 500 feet away, measured in a direct line); Woodward Building (about 500 feet away); The Historic Brick for this Park (about 600 feet away); Welcome to Kingston Park! (about 600 feet away); Spivey Building (about 800 feet away); The Wade Hampton Oak (approx. 0.2 miles away); First Methodist Church (approx. 0.2 miles away); Horry County Vietnam Fallen Comrades Memorial (approx. ¼ mile away).
+At least 8 other markers are within walking distance of this marker: Old Horry County Courthouse (about 500 feet away); Woodward Building (about 500 feet away); The Historic Brick for this Park (about 600 feet away); Welcome to Kingston Park! (about 600 feet away); Spivey Building (about 800 feet away); a different marker also named Spivey Building (approx. 0.2 miles away); The Wade Hampton Oak (approx. 0.2 miles away); First Methodist Church (approx. 0.2 miles away).
 Touch for a list and map of all markers in Conway.

 Regarding Kingston Church.
 The church grounds and cemetery are on the banks of the Waccamaw River.
 The cemetery is listed on the National Register of Historic Places and contains several examples of Victorian gravestone art.

 Kingston Presbyterian Church was listed in the National Register of Historic Places in 2009.
 This church is also one of 445 American Presbyterian and Reformed Historical Sites registered between 1973 and 2003 by the Presbyterian Historical Society (PHS), headquartered in Philadelphia.
-Approved sites received a metal plaque featuring John Calvin’s seal and the site’s registry number (PHS marker location unknown).
+Approved sites received a metal plaque featuring John Calvins seal and the sites registry number (PHS marker location unknown).

 The following text is taken from the Presbyterian Historical Society website:

 This church sits on a high bluff over Kingston Lake in northeastern South Carolina.
 In 1734, Elisha Screven designated a lot near the present site for the location of a Presbyterian meeting house.
 The colonial congregation became inactive and its building disappeared many years before Harmony Presbytery organized the present Kingston Church in 1858.
-That year, the congregation erected this sanctuary in the village burial ground.
-In 1931, the church remodeled the sanctuary interior and added a three-story building at the rear.
-The present steeple was renovated in 1962.
-The Williamsburgstyle educational building was constructed in 1956 and a matching building was added in 1978.
-Kingston has helped to organize six other congregations.
+That year, the congregation erected this sanctuary in the village burial

-Photographed By J. J. Prats, February 6, 2007
+Photographed by J. J. Prats, February 6, 2007

 5. In Loving Remembrance of Margaret D. Graham

 Born Oct.
 11, 1825, Died Jan.
 24, 1891, Aged 65 yrs.
-3 mos., and 13 days. ——— Dearest Mother thou hast left us, / And thy loss we deeply feel, / But ’tis God that has bereft us, / He can all our sorrow heal. / Yet again we hope to meet thee, / When the day of life is fled, / Then in heaven with joy to greet the, / Where no farewell tear is shed.
+3 mos., and 13 days. ——— Dearest Mother thou hast left us, / And thy loss we deeply feel, / But tis God that has bereft us, / He can all our sorrow heal. / Yet again we hope to meet thee, / When the day of life is fled, / Then in heaven with joy to greet the, / Where no farewell tear is shed.

-Photographed By J. J. Prats, February 6, 2007
+Photographed by J. J. Prats, February 6, 2007

 6. Miss Mary Eaddy